Lions’ Stafford sits vs. Bears, ending 136-game streak

 Stafford is working on another terrific year for Detroit, throwing for 2,499 yards and 19 touchdowns in the first half of the season.

-The Bears (3-5) had been a 2½-point favorite over the Lions (3-4-1), but Chicago was favored by 6½ points Sunday morning after the Stafford news broke.
+The Bears (3-5) had been a 2+-point favorite over the Lions (3-4-1), but Chicago was favored by 6+ points Sunday morning after the Stafford news broke.